compressmodels/compressmodels.github.io/_posts/2025-06-01-breast-cancer-case-study.md

 ### Future Work
 - Run this on other MLP model latency use cases (edge AI, malware detection, text).
-- Optimize algorithm so that it achieves lateny improvement in smaller H settings.
+- Optimize algorithm so that it achieves latency improvement in smaller H settings.